clu-ling/py-processors/docs/example.md

 # take a look at the .label, .labels, and .text attributes of each mention
 mentions = API.odin.extract_from_text(example_text, example_rule)
+# visualize the structure of a mention as colored output in the terminal
+for m in mentions: print(m)

 # Alternatively, you can provide a rule URL.
 The URL should end with .yml or .yaml.
 rules_url = "https://raw.githubusercontent.com/clulab/reach/508697db2217ba14cd1fa0a99174816cc3383317/src/main/resources/edu/arizona/sista/demo/open/grammars/rules.yml"